Northwest Hounded Police: Plot

-The film opens with a view of "Alka-Fizz Prison", clearly based on the Alcatraz Federal Penitentiary.
-A prison sign informs viewers that "No Noose is Good Noose", a pun involving the phrase "no news is good news" and the use of the noose in executions by hanging.
-The Wolf is depicted as a prisoner in his prison cell.
-He uses a pencil to draw a "crude door on the wall outside his cell", then opens that door and escapes, making his way from the United States to Canada.
+The film opens with a view of "Alka-Fizz Prison", a parody of Alcatraz.
+The sign over the gate informs viewers that "No Noose is Good Noose", a pun involving the phrase "no news is good news" and the use of the noose in executions.
+The Wolf, portrayed as a imprisoned convict, uses a pencil to draw a "crude door on the wall outside his cell", then opens that door and escapes, making his way from the United States to Canada.

-The scene shifts to the police headquarters of Mounty County, where a sign explains that "We Aim to Police".
-The chief of the Royal Canadian Mounted Police addresses a gathering of Mounties, seeking a volunteer who is willing to hunt the escaped convict.
+The scene shifts to the Royal Canadian Mounted Police headquarters of Mounty County.
+The chief addresses the whole squad of Mounties, seeking a volunteer who is willing to catch the escaped convict.
 Sgt.
-McPoodle (Droopy) is effectively volunteered when all the other Mounties step back.
-Later, somewhere in the Yukon, the Wolf is running through the snow.
-He stops to read a series of Burma-Shave-style signs which contain a warning message for him: "Don't Look Now/ Use Your Noodle/ You're Being Followed/ by Sgt.
+McPoodle (Droopy) is effectively volunteered when all the other Mounties step back to reveal him.
+Meanwhile out in the Yukon wilderness, the Wolf is tramping through the snow and stops to read a series of Burma-Shave-style signs which contain a warning message for him: "Don't Look Now/ Use Your Noodle/ You're Being Followed/ by Sgt.
 McPoodle".
-He turns around, and the camera shifts left to reveal that McPoodle is indeed approaching his target.
-This sets the pace for most of the short, where the shifting perspective of the camera exposes the presence of Droopy in yet another location.
-He remains unnoticed and effectively invisible until that reveal.
+He turns around, and the camera shifts left to reveal that McPoodle is indeed riding up behind him.
+This sets the pace for most of the short, where the shifting perspective of the camera exposes the presence of Droopy from one location to the next.

-The Wolf attempts to hide in a seemingly vacant cabin in the woods.
-He shuts the front door and seven more on top of it.
-He feels secure behind these eight doors, but then the camera shifts to reveal the presence of McPoodle within the cabin.
-The Mountie occupies a chair by the fireplace, calmly reading a comic strip.
-The Wolf reacts by re-opening all eight doors, only to find McPoodle waiting behind them.
-The Wolf manages to flee through the back door, though he finds McPoodle also standing behind that door.
+Clearly frightened, the Wolf proceeds to run until he reaches in a seemingly vacant cabin at the foot of a mountain.
+He shuts a whole set of doors at the front and locks them, but then the camera shifts to reveal the presence of McPoodle, who sits in an armchair calmly reading a comic strip.
+The Wolf panics and re-opens the set of doors, only to find McPoodle waiting in the doorway.
+The Wolf bursts out through the back door, though he finds McPoodle also standing behind that door.